Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: Consistent implementation of photometric observables with massive neutrinos

 The parameter inference could reliably recover the fiducial cosmology.
-Interestingly enough, by looking at the one-dimensional marginalised posteriors, one sees a shift in $H_0$ and $\omega_\mathrm{c}$.
+Interestingly enough, by looking at the one-dimensional (1D) marginalised posteriors, we see a shift in $H_0$ and $\omega_\mathrm{c}$.
 In both cases, we can understand this as a projection effect.
 Both of these parameters are strongly correlated with \dnnu, which hits the lower prior bound at 0.
 Due to this, the correlation direction towards lower values for $H_0$ and $\omega_\mathrm{b}$ is cut off and the mass of the posterior is shifted towards higher values.
-If one looks at the two-dimensional marginalised contour of these parameters with \dnnu, it becomes clear, that the fiducial value is at the maximum of the posterior of \dnnu, signalling that this shift in the parameters only appears after the marginalisation over \dnnu.
-The same projection effect can be seen in Figure 13 of \kpnu, and the direction of the bias matches the one presented here, notwithstanding the different set of sampled parameters.
+If we look at the two-dimensional (2D) marginalised contour of these parameters with \dnnu, it becomes clear, that the fiducial value is at the maximum of the posterior of \dnnu, signalling that this shift in the parameters only appears after the marginalisation over \dnnu.
+The same projection effect can be seen in Fig. 13 of \kpnu, and the direction of the bias matches the one presented here, notwithstanding the different set of sampled parameters.